Sunday, November 1, 2020

 “Oh no worries, I didn’t tattle on you to them.”
 Varhi replied with another shrug.
 “I told you, I make sure to get my jobs done.
 I just do them my way.
 Speaking of which, I have delivered the message and returned the reply...”

 The Queen rolled her eyes at him and reached down into her robe, pulling out a small pouch that was tied closed.
-Rather than waiting for their little butler guard to hand it to him, she just tossed it to Varhi himself, who moved to catch it gracefully.
-He surmised she wanted him gone as soon as possible for being annoying.
+Rather than waiting for their little butler guard to hand it to him, she just tossed it to Varhi himself, who moved to catch it gracefully with ease, despite the fact she had aimed it to intentionally missed.
+He also surmised she wanted him gone as soon as possible for being annoying.
 He was fine with that he supposed, he wanted out of here too.

 “You didn’t do everything as fully instructed.
 So you don’t get the full pay.”
 Alyana spoke, her voice silken, but her tone smug.